sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 I learned about it from [a helpful Redditor who pointed to it answer to a question of mine](https://www.reddit.com/r/informationtheory/comments/vnretf/comment/iecfbxz/).

 I won't lie, I had some trouble understanding the algorithm or how to implement it in code.
 And I won't try to explain it here, but I found some helpful resources, including [two](https://www.youtube.com/watch?v=SkrLnr-KVOE) different [videos](https://www.youtube.com/watch?v=8YNEVyHCIjs) where presenters walk through the algorithm by hand.

+#### My amateur summary of how the Sardinas-Patterson algorithm does
+Here is what I have gathered: In broad strokes, the algorithm involves repeatedly finding "dangling suffixes" between words on the initial list: the left over from removing a prefix word from a word.
+An example is if a list has "accident" and "accidental" on it, a dangling suffix would be "al".
+We then check if any of these dangling suffixes are on the list as words ("al" likely isn't, but "accident" and "accidentally" gives a dangling suffix of "ally", which we could imagine could be on the list).

+If any of these dangling suffixes _ARE_ on the original list, we now know the list is NOT uniquely decodable.
+This makes sense to me: we're basically cutting words in half and seeing if they make two words that are also on the list (a problem for unique decodability!).
+But that's just the first iteration.
+Next, we add these dangling suffixes to the (original) list and make _more_ dangling suffixes from this _new_ list.
+Then we again check _these_ latest dangling suffixes against the original list.
+Again: any overlap means the list is not uniquely decodable.

+A list is uniquely decodable by this method only if, after repeating this process **infinitely**, there's never a dangling suffix that is also on the original list.
+As you might expect, things get a bit... math-y once we throw in infinity, but \* waves hands \* math!

 For me, I needed to see it in code, so this [Jupyter Notebook](https://github.com/danhales/blog-sardinas-patterson/blob/master/index.ipynb) and [blog post](https://towardsdatascience.com/the-sardinas-patterson-algorithm-in-simple-python-9718242752c3) by Dan Hales helped me get start writing a Rust implementation.

 ### My code